erinmann12/leaflet-challenge/README.md

 ![](https://github.com/erinmann12/leaflet-challenge/blob/main/images/mapwithpopup.PNG)

 If a user clicks on a data point, a popup will appear to provide more information like the location of the earthquake, the magnitude, and the depth.
 I also created a legend to provide context for the map data.

+The user can also view a dark map or a street map of the data.